apjanke/octave-addons/doc/Developer-Notes.md

 # Overall TODO

 * Convert to GNU code style
 * Report the Octave crash that happens when I'm in a file stopped in the debugger, make changes to that file, and save it with Cmd-S while it's still stopped in the debugger.
+The changes to the file do not appear, so the crash happens before the write hits the disk.

 # Notes on function areas